amlp33/sharemymeal/README.md

 - User can provide information related to the food like meal size, phone number, address etc
 - The admin panel will get the information related to the donation
-- The admin can delete the donation request once it's completed or cancled.
+- The admin can delete the donation request once it's completed or cancelled.

 ## Build with
 - React ( frontend )